-The fellow will learn the full range of CT, ultrasound, conventional imaging and, where appropriate, MR findings for ER patients.
+The fellow will learn the full range of computed tomography (CT), ultrasound, conventional imaging and, where appropriate, magnetic resonance (MR) findings for ER patients.
 Fellows are under the supervision of four dedicated emergency radiology attendings in a busy, urban emergency room at a large academic tertiary care medical center which is a Level 1 Trauma Center and a designated stroke center.
 Our emergency radiology section is active 24/7/365, generating and interpreting approximately 100,000 studies per year.
-There are two dedicated state-of-the art Siemens CT scanners located in the Emergency Department in addition to conventional imaging and ultrasound.
+There are two dedicated state-of-the-art Siemens CT scanners located in the Emergency Department in addition to conventional imaging and ultrasound.

 The fellow will be actively involved in all aspects of emergency radiology and will learn how to protocol and triage studies in an emergency setting while working with a team of emergency and subspecialty physicians.
 The fellow will also become versed in regulatory, compliance and legal issues associated with an emergency radiology practice.

-The VCU Department of Radiology may offer up to two, one-year MRI fellowships.
+The VCU Department of Radiology may offer up to two, one-year magnetic resonance imaging (MRI) fellowships.
 This fellowship may include rotations in abdominal MRI, non-invasive cardiovascular MRI and neuro MRI in variable combinations.
 One month of the fellowship is dedicated to learning the techniques of MRI.
 The minimum length of any one rotation will be three months.

 Musculoskeletal Imaging and Intervention Fellowship